 I am a smart, strong, joyful person; a friend to many, a wife to an amazing man and a mother to three beautiful and energetic kids.
 Life happened and I became suddenly ill.
 An illness that changed my life and loved ones forever.
-As a result of my illness, the able, go-getter and hyperactive me became the not so active and a person I could not recognize.
-It didn’t take long before depression crippled me down a deep hole I could not attempt to escape.
+As a result, the able, go-getter and hyperactive me became not so active.
+It didn’t take long before depression crippled me deep down the rabbit hole I could not attempt to escape from.
 Yes, the smart and strong person that survived the unthinkable as a teen is now depressed loved one with… no motivation to fight this demon.
 I eventually did seek help thanks to my very supportive husband.

 To my very supportive husband

-You are indeed a man of your word, a man with incredible patience and humidity.
+You are indeed a man of your word, a man with incredible patience.
 I remember the days you would take me to the bathroom and give me a shower after you have worked long hours at work.
-You didn’t mind getting wet while giving a shower because you knew long before my illness and depression, I have always loved warm bath.
+You didn’t mind getting wet while giving me a shower because you knew long before my illness, I have always loved warm bath.
 You would cook and care for our kids and make sure I was okay.
 Oh, dear husband, I see all your support and love every day, I appreciate everything you did and still do.
 You see, depression is not just a feeling of sadness and helplessness, it’s more complicated than that.
 It’s a chemical imbalance that is too complex to snap out of.
-Although it doesn’t seem as if I don’t see and feel your love and support, dear husband it means the world to me to know that you are in my corner and that you got me.
-You see, depression is so complex that I, myself don’t understand what is happening in my world sometimes.
+Although it seems as if I don’t see and feel your love and support, dear husband it means the world to me to know that you are in my corner and that you got me.
+You see, depression is so complex that I, myself, don’t understand what is happening in my world sometimes.
 And this makes me angry and frustrated with myself.
-But know that your love and support and the love of our kids is the fire in me that keeps burning the numbness inside me.
+But know that your love and support, and the love of our kids is the fire in me that keeps burning the numbness inside me.

 To others supporting depressed loved ones